You have 0 shipments in your cart

 A well-written return policy removes confusion and reduces unnecessary support requests.
 To make it effective:

-• Place it where customers can find it easily, such as on product pages, at checkout, and in order confirmation emails.
+• Place it where customers can find it easily, on product pages, at checkout, and in order confirmation emails.

 • Explain which items are eligible for return (e.g., unopened, within 30 days).